While the bat is more associated with haunted houses and vampires, they are one of the most beneficial animals on the planet.

 How to Paint?

-You should start with sanding the wood surface.
+You should start with sanding the wood surface of the bat cave.

 Then apply a coat of wood primer and two coats of acrylic latex exterior paint using a hand brush.

-Make sure you select the paint that is mildew resistant and comes with excellent fade resistance qualities.
+Make sure you select the high quality exterior paint that is mildew resistant and comes with excellent fade resistance qualities.

 Remember not to apply the paint inside the bat house or on the pad where the bats will land.
 Bats prefer to have a rough natural surface to hang when they are roosting.